CONTEXT

 So, I added the ability to allow finer tweaks directly on the map itself – with the job manager able to move the pin to the exact location they require.
 This would then show up on the invite screen for a worker to see and more easily navigate the venue.

-Updated: The ability to move the pin-drop to an exact location.
+Adding the ability to move the pin-drop to an exact location.

 “How can I book more than one day?”